bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 ## SWITCHBOARD EQUIPMENT - RETAINED {TBC}

 ### Low Voltage Switchboards
-- **IT Switchboards (SWBD):** 4× units, 4,000A, 480V, 65kA SCCR
+- **IT Switchboards (SWBD):** 6,000A, 480V, 3-phase, 65kA SCCR
+  - Phase 1: 2 units (one per IT transformer)
+  - Phase 4: 5 units (one per IT transformer)
+  - Phase 5: 10 units (one per IT transformer)
-  - One per transformer (feeds overhead busway to data hall)
+  - Each feeds overhead busway to data hall
-- **Mechanical Switchboards (MECH SWBD):** 2× units, 1,600A, 480V, 35kA SCCR
+- **Mechanical Switchboards (MECH SWBD):** 480V, 3-phase, 35kA SCCR
-  - Feeds chiller plant, pumps, DX units, support spaces
+  - Phase 1: 2× units at 2,000A (feeds chiller plant, pumps, support spaces)
+  - Phase 4-5: 3× units at 6,000A (N+1 redundancy for mechanical loads)

 ### Distribution Architecture
 - Each IT switchboard feeds overhead busway running through data hall